• Skip to primary navigation

 • Recipes

-Skunk families will move as close to a food supply as they can get.
-This could be your chicken coop, sheds, and barn.
-With these stinky creatures so close, it’s only a matter of time before the family dog gets sprayed or worse yet, the person who startles them.
-You can skip the lemon juice and tomato juice, I have two old-fashioned ways of removing skunk odor that actually work!
+When dealing with the aftermath of a skunk encounter removing skunk odor becomes the top priority.
+Skunk families often move close to their food supplies, making spots like your chicken coop, sheds, or barns their favorite haunts.
+With these pungent creatures so close, it’s only a matter of time before the family dog falls victim to their spray, or worse yet, the person who startles them.
+Forget about lemon juice and tomato juice – I’ve got two tried-and-true old-fashioned methods for effectively removing skunk odor that truly get the job done!

 I don’t know how many times I’ve seen skunks just leaving the chicken yard or barn as I was going out to do chores in the early morning.
-I’m always careful to give them plenty of escape space, however, the dogs just don’t seem to see the same value in this as I do!
+I’m always careful to give them plenty of space to escape, however, the dogs just don’t seem to see the same value in this as I do!

 He saw it leaving the barn and went to check it out.
 Maybe he thought it was a cat?
 Anyway, he did his best “let’s be friends” routine only to be rewarded with stinky stanky skunk spray.

 Since Buddy slept indoors, waiting for the stinky skunk odor to wear off was not an option.
 If your dog is sprayed by a skunk, lemon juice and tomato juice won’t work.
-We knew to go to our family’s favorite tool to remove skunk odor.
+We knew to use our family’s favorite tool to remove skunk odor.

 Raw, organic apple cider vinegar is used on our homestead for all kinds of things.
 This was the first time in many, many years it was needed to remove skunk odor.
 We were glad we always have large amounts on hand for just such an emergency.
 Yes, it was an emergency for us!

-Using Apple Cider Vinegar Mix to Remove Skunk Odor
+Using Apple Cider Vinegar to Remove Skunk Odor

 • ACV Solution for sensitive skin: 2 parts water to one part ACV.

 Before we touched the dog, we made sure we had on clothes we didn’t mind getting icky.
-They can be soaked in white vinegar or ACV for a few hours then washed in hot water to remove the skunk odor.
+After treating the dog, the clothes can be soaked in white vinegar or ACV for a few hours and then washed in hot water to remove the skunk odor.
 You may have to soak them more than once depending on how strong the oils from the spray are.
-Throwing them away is always a quick option as well.
+Throwing them away is always an option as well.

 • Wet your dog thoroughly with water then pour on ACV or the ACV solution.